 A non-zero etol means that the NEB calculation will terminate if the energy criterion is met by every replica.
-The energies being compared to etol do not include any contribution from the inter-replica forces, since these are non-conservative.
+The energies being compared to etol do not include any contribution from the inter-replica nudging forces, since these are non-conservative.
 A non-zero ftol means that the NEB calculation will terminate if the force criterion is met by every replica.
-The forces being compared to ftol include the inter-replica forces between an atom and its images in adjacent replicas.
+The forces being compared to ftol include the inter-replica nudging forces.

 The maximum number of iterations in each stage is set by N1 and N2.
 These are effectively timestep counts since each iteration of damped dynamics is like a single timestep in a dynamics run.
 During both stages, the potential energy of each replica and its normalized distance along the reaction path (reaction coordinate RD) will be printed to the screen and log file every Nevery timesteps.
 The RD is 0 and 1 for the first and last replica.
 For intermediate replicas, it is the cumulative distance (normalized by the total cumulative distance) between adjacent replicas, where “distance” is defined as the length of the 3N-vector of differences in atomic coordinates, where N is the number of NEB atoms involved in the transition.
 These outputs allow you to monitor NEB’s progress in finding a good energy barrier.
 N1 and N2 must both be multiples of Nevery.

-In the first stage of NEB, the set of replicas should converge toward the minimum energy path (MEP) of conformational states that transition over the barrier.
-The MEP for a barrier is defined as a sequence of 3N-dimensional states that cross the barrier at its saddle point, each of which has a potential energy gradient parallel to the MEP itself.
-The replica states will also be roughly equally spaced along the MEP due to the inter-replica spring force added by the fix neb command.
+In the first stage of NEB, the set of replicas should converge toward a minimum energy path (MEP) of conformational states that transition over a barrier.
+The MEP for a transition is defined as a sequence of 3N-dimensional states, each of which has a potential energy gradient parallel to the MEP itself.
+The configuration of highest energy along a MEP corresponds to a saddle point.
+The replica states will also be roughly equally spaced along the MEP due to the inter-replica nugding force added by the fix neb command.

 In the second stage of NEB, the replica with the highest energy is selected and the inter-replica forces on it are converted to a force that drives its atom coordinates to the top or saddle point of the barrier, via the barrier-climbing calculation described in (HenkelmanB).
 As before, the other replicas rearrange themselves along the MEP so as to be roughly equally spaced.

-When both stages are complete, if the NEB calculation was successful, one of the replicas should be an atomic configuration at the top or saddle point of the barrier, the potential energies for the set of replicas should represent the energy profile of the barrier along the MEP, and the configurations of the replicas should be a sequence of configurations along the MEP.
+When both stages are complete, if the NEB calculation was successful, the configurations of the replicas should be along (close to) the MEP and the replica with the highest energy should be an atomic configuration at (close to) the saddle point of the transition.
+The potential energies for the set of replicas represents the energy profile of the transition along the MEP.